Zephrous5747/sdstate/README.md

 ## License

-`sdstate` was created by Linjun Wang.
+`sdstate` was created by Linjun Wang <linjun.wang@mail.utoronto.ca>.
 It is licensed under the terms of the MIT license.

 ## Credits